RuPaul's Big Opening: Part 2: Episode

-Khloé Kardashian is a guest judge.
-On the runway, Bianca Del Rio, Milk, and Trinity K. Bonet receive positive critiques, and Bianca Del Rio wins the challenge.
+The contestants unbox their party materials and begin to create their outfits.
+RuPaul returns to the workroom to meet with each contestant, asking questions and offering advice.
+Before leaving, RuPaul reveals that Khloé Kardashian is a guest judge.
+On elimination day, the contestants make final preparations in the workroom for the fashion show.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Santino Rice, as well as guest judge Kardashian.
+RuPaul reveals the assignment, then the fashion show commences.
+After the contestants present their looks, the judges deliver their critiques, deliberate, then share the results with the group.
+Bianca Del Rio, Milk, and Trinity K. Bonet receive positive critiques, and Bianca Del Rio wins the challenge.
 Darienne Lake, Joslyn Fox, and Magnolia Crawford receive negative critiques, and Joslyn Fox is deemed safe.
-Darienne Lake and Magnolia Crawford place in the bottom and face off in a lip-sync to "Turn the Beat Around" by Vicki Sue Robinson.
+Darienne Lake and Magnolia Crawford place in the bottom and face off in a lip-sync contest to "Turn the Beat Around" (1976) by Vicki Sue Robinson.
 Darienne Lake wins the lip-sync and Magnolia Crawford is eliminated from the competition.
+At the end of the episode, the two groups merge in the workroom.